spellbook/spellbook-archive/README.md

 Compendium
 ----------

-`application.coffee` is the compendium file, which is what you would load in your application.
+`compendium/application.coffee` is the compendium file, which is what you would load in your application.
 It shows you the order in which you would include the individual setup files, as well as each individual Component.
 This obviously changes if you're not in a Rails environment with Sprockets.

 Namespace
 ---------

-`spellbook.coffee` simply sets up the namespace for the application.
+`compendium/spellbook.coffee` simply sets up the namespace for the application.
 Be sure to change this file and namespace to the name of your application.

 Components
 ----------